EnergySystemsModellingLab/MUSE_OS/docs/inputs/agents.rst

 In MUSE, an agent-based formulation was originally introduced for the residential and commercial building sectors :cite:`2019:sachs`.
-Agents are defined using a CSV file, with one agent per row, using a somewhat historical format meant specifically for retrofit and new-capacity agent pairs.
+Agents are defined using a CSV file, with one agent per row, using a format meant specifically for retrofit and new-capacity agent pairs.
 This CSV file can be read using :py:func:`~muse.readers.csv.read_csv_agent_parameters`.
 The data is also interpreted to some degree in the factory functions